jahboukie/antigoldfish/IMPROVEMENTS.md

 Why: Low-latency, high-relevance recall that follows the developer
 8) CLI Shell Embedding (Lower priority pre‑launch)
 What:
-agm shell: a memory-enhanced terminal with context-aware autocomplete and #recall
+cctx shell: a memory-enhanced terminal with context-aware autocomplete and #recall
 How:
-Start a subshell where Tab completion also queries AGM index
+Start a subshell where Tab completion also queries CodeContextPro index
 #recall “token” prints snippets ready for paste; no auto-execution
 Notes:
 Keep Zero-Trust enforcement; no AI-suggested execution unless approved